CharlesAMoss/epic_LeapYear/README.md

 _This project makes use of:
 [Mocha](https://mochajs.org/), and
 [Chai](http://chaijs.com/) as testing-frameworks.
-And has a dependency for jQuery.
+And has a dependency for jQuery._
- _

 ## Aside

+_Finaly you can be assured of the next time Leap Day William will emerge from the Mariana Trench._

 ### Legal

 Copyright (c) 2015 Charles A Moss and Michael W Chastain